Migrate DBU DataQuality table filling process to near-online

 look to be stable, and the DB entries look okay.

-#10 Updated by Andrew Blake almost 7 years ago
+#10 Updated by Andrew Blake about 7 years ago

 I've just activated the ND DQ processing, on the nearline machine.